 SySTEM Phoenix was founded in 2014 by two Teach For America alumni, Angelica Cruz & Nicole Fernandez, both of whom taught in Central Phoenix and witnessed firsthand the need for students to learn how to think critically, problem-solve, and become active in their communities.
-After traveling the country to visit the best STEM schools, Ms. Cruz & Ms. Fernandez opened SySTEM Phoenix in August 2014 to bring the opportunity for a rigorous, project-based, college-prep school to Phoenix students.
-The school currently serves students in grades 6-10 in the 2017-2018 school year and will add grade levels each year to eventually serve students in grades 6-12.
+After traveling the country to visit the best STEM schools, Ms. Cruz & Ms. Fernandez opened SySTEM Phoenix in August 2014 to bring the opportunity for a rigorous, college-prep STEM school to Phoenix students.

 SySTEM Phoenix Leadership Team

 Angelica Cruz is passionate about ensuring students have access to an excellent STEM education that teaches critical thinking and problem solving skills to prepare them for active engagement in the 21st century workforce.